Black start: Procurement of black start services

 The second method is a new method used by the Independent System Operator of New England (ISO-NE).
 The new methodology is a flat-rate payment which increases black-start remuneration to encourage provision.
-The monthly compensation paid to a generator is determined by multiplying a flat rate (in $/kWyr and referred to as the $Y value) by the unit's Monthly Claimed Capability for that month.
+The monthly compensation paid to a generator is determined by multiplying a flat rate (in dollars per kWyr and referred to as the $Y value) by the unit's Monthly Claimed Capability for that month.
 The purpose of this change was to simplify procurement and encourage provision of the black start service.

 The final method of procurement is competitive procurement as used by the Electric Reliability Council of Texas (ERCOT).
 Under this approach, ERCOT runs a market for black-start services.
-Interested participants submit an hourly standby cost in $/hr (e.g. $70 per hour), often termed an availability bid, that is unrelated to the capacity of the unit.
+Interested participants submit an hourly standby cost in dollars per hour (e.g. $70 per hour), often termed an availability bid, that is unrelated to the capacity of the unit.
 Using various criteria, ERCOT evaluates these bids and the selected units are paid as bid, presuming an 85% availability.
 Each black-start unit must be able to demonstrate that it can start another unit in close proximity, in order to begin the islanding and synchronization of the grid.

 In other jurisdictions there are differing methods of procurement.
 The New Zealand System Operator procures the blackstart capability via competitive tender.
 Other jurisdictions also appear to have some sort of competitive procurement, albeit perhaps not as structured as that of ERCOT.
 These include the Alberta Electric System Operator, as well as Independent Electric System Operator of Ontario, both of which use a long-term "request for proposals" approach similar to New Zealand and ERCOT.

 The first black start on Germany's grid was tested in 2017 at WEMAG battery power station in Schwerin on a disconnected, isolated grid.
 The WEMAG battery plant proved that it can restore the power grid after major disruption or blackout.